-C. Merger: Effective November 1, 2022, Farm Credit of Enid, ACA (Enid) and effective January 1, 2021, AgPreference, ACA (AgPreference) were merged into Farm Credit of Western Oklahoma, ACA, (Western Oklahoma).
-Western Oklahoma acquired 100% of the assets and liabilities of Enid and AgPreference.
+C. Merger: Effective November 1, 2022, Farm Credit of Enid, ACA (Enid) was merged into Farm Credit of Western Oklahoma, ACA, (Western Oklahoma).
+Western Oklahoma acquired 100% of the assets and liabilities of Enid.
 The merged Association conducts business under the name of Farm Credit of Western Oklahoma, ACA (Western Oklahoma) and is headquartered in Woodward, Oklahoma.
-The primary reason for these mergers was to create a stronger financial institution of greater capital, capacity, and human resources to serve agriculture and rural Oklahoma.
+The primary reason for the merger was to create a stronger financial institution of greater capital, capacity, and human resources to serve agriculture and rural Oklahoma.
 The effects of the Enid merger are included in the Association's results of operations, balance sheet, average balances, and related metrics beginning November 1, 2022.
-The effects of the AgPreference merger are included in the Association's results of operations, balance sheet, average balances, and related metrics beginning January 1, 2021.

 The acquisition method of accounting requires the financial statement presentation of combined balances as of the date of the merger, but not for previous periods.
-The consolidated financials reflect the operations of Enid merged balances as of November 1, 2022, and the AgPreference merged balances as of January 1, 2021.
+The consolidated financials reflect the operations of Enid merged balances as of November 1, 2022.
 Information presented in the Notes to the Consolidated Financial Statement for 2022 reflects balances of the merged Association.

 As cooperative organizations, Farm Credit associations operate for the mutual benefit of their borrowers and other customers and not for the benefit of equity investors.
 As such, their capital stock provides no significant interest in corporate earnings or growth.
 Specifically, due to restrictions in applicable regulations and the bylaws, the Associations can issue stock only at its par value of \$5 per share, the stock is not tradable, and the stock can be retired only for the lesser of par value or book value.
-The shares of Enid and AgPreference stock were converted in the merger and into the shares of Western Oklahoma stock with identical rights and attributes.
-For this reason, the conversion of Enid and AgPreference stock pursuant to the merger occurred at a one-for-one exchange ratio (i.e., each Enid or AgPreference share was converted into one share of Western Oklahoma stock with an equal par value).
+The shares of Enid stock were converted in the merger and into the shares of Western Oklahoma stock with identical rights and attributes.
+For this reason, the conversion of Enid stock pursuant to the merger occurred at a one-for-one exchange ratio (i.e., each Enid share was converted into one share of Western Oklahoma stock with an equal par value).

 Management believes that because the stock in each association is fixed in value (although subject to impairment), the Western Oklahoma stock issued pursuant to the merger provided no basis for estimating the fair value of the consideration transferred pursuant to the merger.
-In the absence of a purchase price determination, Western Oklahoma undertook a process to identify and estimate the acquisition-date fair value of Enid and AgPreference's equity interests instead of the acquisition-date fair value of Western Oklahoma's equity interests transferred as consideration.
-The fair value of the assets acquired, including specific intangible assets and liabilities assumed from Enid and AgPreference, were measured based on various estimates using assumptions that Western Oklahoma management believes are reasonable utilizing information currently available.
+In the absence of a purchase price determination, Western Oklahoma undertook a process to identify and estimate the acquisition-date fair value of Enid's equity interests instead of the acquisition-date fair value of Western Oklahoma's equity interests transferred as consideration.
+The fair value of the assets acquired, including specific intangible assets and liabilities assumed from Enid, was measured based on various estimates using assumptions that Western Oklahoma management believes are reasonable utilizing information currently available.
 Use of different estimate and judgments could yield materially different results.

 The merger was accounted for under the acquisition method of accounting, as prescribed by Accounting Standards Codification (ASC 805, Business Combinations (ASC 805)).
-Pursuant to these rules, Western Oklahoma acquired the assets and assumed the liabilities of Enid and AgPreference at their acquisition-date fair value.
-The fair value of the net identifiable assets acquired from Enid (\$65.1 million) and AgPreference (\$48.7 million) were substantially equal to the fair value of the equity interest exchanged in the mergers.
+Pursuant to these rules, Western Oklahoma acquired the assets and assumed the liabilities of Enid at their acquisition-date fair value.
+The fair value of the net identifiable assets acquired from Enid were substantially equal to the fair value of the equity interest exchanged in the merger.
 As a result, no goodwill was recorded.
 In addition, no material amounts of intangible assets were acquired.
-A net increase of \$65.1 million and \$48.7 million was recorded in shareholders' equity related to each merger respectively.
+A net increase of \$65.1 million was recorded in shareholders' equity related to the merger.

-The following condensed statement of net assets acquired reflects the fair value assigned to Enid's and AgPreference's net assets as of the acquisition dates.
-There were no subsequent changes to these fair values after the acquisition dates as no additional information became available.
+The following condensed statement of net assets acquired reflects the fair value assigned to Enid's net assets as of the acquisition dates.
+There were no subsequent changes to these fair values after the acquisition date as no additional information became available.